 3- Royal National Park Day Trip

-Travel time from Sydney CBD: 1 hour by car/2 hours by train and ferry
+Travel time from Sydney CBD: 1 hour by car or two hours by train and ferry

 The Royal National Park on the southern edge of Sydney is the second oldest national park in the world.